Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Main Results

 \subsection{Non-Effectiveness of Iterative Processes computing the Pseudoinverse}

-It is important to stress that our findings do not contradict the existence of procedures, which compute the pseudoinverse with provable convergence guarantees.
-For instance, the iterative process $(A_k)_{k\in\N}$ in \cite{BenIsrael66IterAlg}, which is given by
+It is important to stress that Theorem \ref{thm:non-approx} does not contradict the existence of procedures, which compute the pseudoinverse with provable convergence guarantees.
+For a non-zero matrix $A \in \C^{m\times n}$ with rank $p$, the iterative process $(A_k)_{k\in\N}$ based on